ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Mac stands by the window, gazing out at the dimming light.
 Fireflies flicker in the tall grass.
 As the wind sways the branches, the fireflies' lights resemble the glint of eyes peering from the darkness._

-_Mac glances up at the sky - it is clear._
+_Mac glances up at the sky - a late autumn night, clear._

+_A whimpering sound echos from a distance._

 ---